 Is it true that people don’t care how much you know until they know how much you care?

 This famous quote we have often heard on numerous occasions is attributed to Theodore Roosevelt.
 But has this made you suspend your thoughts for a moment and consider all the times you acted in a callous manner instead of a caring one?
+The difference in how you react and how you respond is dependent on your attitude.
+Choose to learn how to exchange a callous attitude for a caring one.

 Are you approachable, available and affirming?
 Do you have a personal touch?